 Icing – Whisk together the powdered sugar and milk until they have combined.
 Drizzle icing on top of the cookies once they have completely cooled.

-- Make sure you place the dough in the refrigerator for at least 20 minutes.
+Let It Chill – Make sure you place the dough in the refrigerator for at least 20 minutes.
 If the dough is too soft, it will stick to your hands and be hard to roll.
 Place back in the fridge between batches so dough stays firm.

-- If the icing is too thick, add a little extra milk until you reach the desired consistency
+If The Icing Is Too Thick – If the icing is too thick, add a little extra milk until you reach the desired consistency

-- By keeping the balls of dough the same size, the cookies will cook more evenly.
+Size Matters – By keeping the balls of dough the same size, the cookies will cook more evenly.
 I typically will use a small ice cream scoop to quickly grab equal amounts of dough.

-- Easy Chocolate Chip Cookies
+- Chocolate Chip Cake Mix Cookie Bars

-- Devil’s Food Cake Mix Cookies
+- Easy Cake Mix Brownies

 These strawberry lemonade cookies are perfect to enjoy on a summer afternoon with a ice cold glass of milk.
 Leave us a comment below and let us know if you loved these as much as we do or tag us on social media when you’re enjoying a batch of these this summer!